Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

 1. Periodically 4 times a year (March; June and July; September;
-    December), the Head of the training unit decides to establish a Graduation Council for students who have completed the unit\'s training program.
-The Graduation Council is chaired by the Head or Deputy Head of the training unit, a representative of the Training Department\'s leadership as secretary and a number of other members.
+    December), the Head of the training unit decides to establish a Graduation Council for students who have completed the unit's training program.
+The Graduation Council is chaired by the Head or Deputy Head of the training unit, a representative of the Training Department's leadership as secretary and a number of other members.
 2. Based on the proposal of the Graduation Council, the Principal of the member university decides to recognize graduation and grant university degrees to students trained at his/her school.
 The